HamzaZahid5/Vs-Minndco-HS/readme.md

 ### Environment
 - Use **Node.js 14.21.x** or **Node.js 16.20.x** with Yarn 1.22.
 React Native 0.64.3 does not
   support Node 18+.
+Install Node with [nvm](https://github.com/nvm-sh/nvm) and run `nvm use 16.20.2` (or `nvm use 14.21.3`) before installing dependencies.
 - Install **JDK 11** (Adoptium Temurin or OpenJDK).
 Newer JDKs are not supported by Android Gradle Plugin 4.2 used by this project.
 - macOS builds require **CocoaPods 1.12.x** with Ruby 2.7.x.
 (Ruby 3 will fail because RN 0.64
-  pods are not yet compatible.)
+  pods are not yet compatible.) `bundle exec pod install` or `pod install` under a Ruby 2.7.6 environment has been validated with CocoaPods 1.12.1 and Xcode 16.4.
-- Xcode 15+ is supported, but you must run the pod installation step below to patch legacy pods.
+- Xcode 16.4 is fully supported once the `fix-build-for-xcode15.sh` patches run during `pod install`.
+  The iOS deployment target is locked to 13.0 for every pod target so the modern SDKs continue to link against the current toolchain.

 ### Devel notes
 - clone repo